 The Foundation of Organizational Growth Along the S Curve of Business

 As an organization moves along the S Curve of Business, growth will periodically ebb and flow.
-In these ebbing stages, businesses get flung into a strategic inflection point where the organization must undergo transformation initiatives to regain or maintain forward momentum.
+In these ebbing stages, businesses are flung into a strategic inflection point where the organization must undergo transformation initiatives to regain or maintain forward momentum.
 It’s here that businesses fight the battle to stay relevant.

-Navigating these blips might seem simple enough on the surface, but in practice, they’re difficult to master — especially since organizations don’t always recognize when they’re in the midst of one.
+Navigating these blips might seem simple enough on the surface, but they’re difficult to master in practice — especially because organizations don’t always recognize when they’re in the midst of one.
 The key to successful navigation along the S Curve is the alignment of the organization’s mission and vision with the emotional and cognitive associations of the modern consumer.
 This approach requires empathy, which isn’t always as easy to come by as it might seem.
 The University of Pennsylvania and Harvard Business Review determined that 91% of business leaders believe it is very important to make compassion a habit.
 Of those leaders, 80% said they wished to increase their ability to show compassion and empathy but weren’t sure how.
-This is a common problem when navigating strategic inflection points and one we solve with our proprietary business transformation framework, StoryVesting.
+This is a common problem when navigating strategic inflection points — one we solve with our proprietary business transformation framework, StoryVesting.